ScottLogic/blog/_posts/repid-development-with-devin.markdown

 This early failure was useful.
 It showed me that Devin works best with a live, interactive codebase it can inspect, and struggles with desktop applications using technologies such as Electron.

-I also realised that it needed a repository to work with, which we connected via the backend.
+I also learned that it needed a connected repository to operate properly.
+Once linked via the backend, Devin could spin up a virtual environment, interact directly with the code, and raise PRs for me to review.
+It can do the clone as part of the request, but if it is configured properly, it can provision the VM with the correct repository present.
+This saves processing and increases speed.

 ### The Workflow